The Hottest Products to Import From India in 2025

 The Government of India is aiming for $70 billion in jewellery exports in the next five years.

-Organic Supplements and Medicines a Growing Market
+Organic Supplements, Ayurvedic and Herbal Products a Growing Market

 Organic products include original harvested honey, fruit juices, herbs, and Ayurveda products.
 In large demand throughout the world and western countries specifically, due to the rise of yoga and Ayurveda.
 Sold at high prices abroad you can have make a healthy profit from exporting these products.